FedML-AI/FedNLP/README.md

 Note that in `FedML/data`, there also exists datasets for research, but these datasets are used for evaluating federated optimizers (e.g., FedAvg) and platforms.
 FedNLP supports more advanced datasets and models.

-- `data_preprocessing`: data loaders and partition methods
+- `data_preprocessing`: data loaders, partition methods and utility functions

 - `model`: advanced NLP models.